farmanahmad-code/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@kvkirankumaraiml] - feel free to contact me!
+Created by [@farmanahmad-code] - feel free to contact me!

 <!-- Optional -->